 Labour needs more MPs with a working-class background and real life experience.
 Because of the challenges I overcame as a child and the experience that I have through working in the NHS and later as a lawyer, I have the credibility and the skills to win Stoke South back for Labour.

-I know Stoke South well having worked in the area and I have an understanding of the many issues it faces.
-The priorities must be improving healthcare, increasing investment in the constituency and eradicating poverty.
+The priorities for Stoke South must be improving healthcare, increasing investment in the constituency and eradicating poverty.
 Austerity has been a disaster for many communities not least those in Stoke South.
 Our public services are at breaking point and morale is low and people are suffering.
 As the PPC for Stoke South I will be a voice for those who continue to suffer under the regressive policies of this government.

 It is essential that we as a party appeal to those who do not normally vote Labour.
 I have the skills and importantly the life experience that enables me to empathise with people who are not traditional labour supporters and this is what we need if we are to win Stoke South.